agrawal-rohit/pearl-ui/documentationwebsite/docs/others/style-functions.md

 ## Individual Style Functions

+Each style function in Pearl UI is designed to convert specific style props to React Native styles.
+Here are the individual style functions:

 ### Background Color

-The **backgroundColorStyleFunction** style function converts all the [backgroundColor style props](../core-features/style-props#color-and-background-color) to React Native styles.
+The **backgroundColorStyleFunction** converts all the [backgroundColor style props](../core-features/style-props#color-and-background-color) to React Native styles.

 ```js
 import { backgroundColorStyleFunction } from "pearl-ui";